-Some tender extracts show us what a good friend she was and a passionate farmer, commenting in a letter to a her shepherd at Troutbeck Park, that she's looking forward to lambing time and how much she values their friendship.
+Some tender extracts show us what a good friend she was and a passionate farmer, commenting in a letter to her shepherd at Troutbeck Park, that she's looking forward to lambing time and how much she values their friendship.

 A shared solidarity with National Trust founder

-The new exhibition takes a look at some of the key relationships that influenced Beatrix Potter’s view of the world and those with whom her correspondence offered a sense of solidarity and shared purpose.
+The exhibition also takes a look at some of the key relationships that influenced Beatrix Potter’s view of the world and those with whom her correspondence offered a sense of solidarity and shared purpose.

 None could be more significant than her friendship with Canon Rawnsley, founder of the National Trust.

 The exhibition opens with a focus on how her first encounter with the passionate and charismatic Hardwick Rawnsley led to a lasting friendship.
 He encouraged her to publish her stories for children and inspired her determination to help conserve the Lake District countryside with which she had fallen in love.

 The quirky Gallery building is tucked away in the heart of Hawkshead village and it’s the only place you can continually see Beatrix's illustrations on display.